-Please follow the steps below to set up those settings for a stream:
+Please follow the steps below to set up those settings for an individual stream:

-- 1. Select a stream which you want to set up the viewing region.
-If you want to stream out the video to a mobile device, please select stream 3. - 2.
+- 1. Select a stream to configure its viewing region. - 2.
 Select a Region of Interest from the drop-down list.
 The floating frame, the same as the one in the Gloabl View window on the home page, will resize accordingly.
-If you want to set up a customized viewing region, you can also resize and drag the floating frame to a desired position with your mouse. - 3.
-Choose a proper Output Frame Size from the drop-down list according to the size of your monitoring device. - The parameters of the multiple streams:
+If you want to set up a customized viewing region, you can also resize and re-position the floating frame to a desired position with your mouse. - 3.
+Choose a proper Output Frame Size from the drop-down list according to the size of monitored device.